Lithium-ion batteries power most of the devices we use every day, and their reach is only expanding.

 But one company does not a market make.
 There are several other outstanding companies driving the lithium-ion battery revolution.

 SolarCity (NASDAQ: SCTY)

-SolarCity's stock has gained over 357% in the last five years, with the largest gain of 2015 reaching more than 22% in May.
+SolarCity's stock has gained over 357% since 2010, with the largest gain of 2015 reaching more than 22% in May.
 This jump began the day of its first quarter earnings report, in which it announced a 5% increase in revenue from the same period in 2014 and the company's plans to offer Tesla battery installments to customers.

 SolarCity is Tesla's sister company being run by Elon Musk's cousin, Lyndon Rive.
 Short of familial relations, the two companies have been working together to promote each other's technology.

 SolarCity is not a pure lithium play; it is actually a solar panel company.
 But since the technology's announcement, SolarCity has been offering Tesla's Powerwall batteries as part of a package deal with its solar panel kits.
 As of July 2015, the two companies are also working together to supply houses in the process of being built with these solar energy production and storage systems.